asifashraf80/spring-boot-microservice-mongodb/README.md

 docker-compose up
 ```
 ## Test the application
-1) Open the selenium UI by accessing following URL http://localhost:8080/swagger-ui/index.html.
+1) Open the swagger UI by accessing following URL http://localhost:8080/swagger-ui/index.html.
 It will show the documentation for all the Student APIs.
 2) Use the POST API to create student record(s)
 3) Use the GET API to retrieve all students created so far.